-Western Digital, a hard drive and data storage company, was a relative detractor.
-The company's near-term outlook was much weaker than analysts' expectations in its latest quarter, and order cuts in its consumer-focused businesses as well as weaker pricing negatively impacted revenues and margins.
+Western Digital, a U.S.-based hard drive and data storage company, was a relative detractor.
+The company's nearterm outlook was much weaker than analysts' expectations in its latest quarter, and order cuts in their consumerfocused businesses and weaker pricing are negatively impacting revenues and margins.
 We believe the tougher macroeconomic conditions will hinder results over the next few quarters.